Quick Reliable Snacks for Kids in a Hurry

-Creating snacks that are yummy requires bright ideas.
-I whip up hummus and fresh cut vegetables as a snack during the day.
+Creating yummy snacks requires bright ideas.
+I whip up hummus and fresh-cut vegetables as a snack during the day.
 We get busy, and in a rush, so hummus and veggies take the edge off the day as a perfect fast snack.
 Hummus is a recipe that is easy to make.
 It consists of chickpeas, tahini, oil, and lemon.
 Whipping these ingredients together makes an excellent source of energy.
 The veggies I use are carrots, celery, cucumber slices, and beets.

 You don't have time to make hummus.
 Reach for a banana and head out the door.
 Bananas are fantastic as a "pick me up fruit" because they are a great source of energy.
 They contain carbohydrates, potassium, and vitamin B6.
 All are energy boosters for the body and keep you going and avoiding the afternoon slumps.

 High Energy Balls

 High Energy Balls are perfect for anyone who gets tired of nuts, dried fruit, or fresh fruit as snacks during the day.
 The balls are easy to make.
 You combine equal amounts of toasted sunflower or pumpkin seeds, toasted chopped walnuts or pecans, chopped apricots or mangoes, and raisins.
 Using a medium-size bowl combine the ingredients with a wooden spoon.